anouarjlidi/AgateApps/docs/routing.md

  Also available for all subdomains.
 * PierstovalApi's webservices, all loaded under the `%esteren_domains.api%` host.
 * Admin routes, under `%esteren_domains.backoffice%` host.
-* All other portals, they lie under all subdomains and are managed by OrbitaleCmsBundle ([view below](#cms)).

-## CMS

-The [OrbitaleCmsBundle](https://github.com/Orbitale/CmsBundle) is plugged to every subdomain to be sure that a simple web portal is available for all websites.
-Mostly, it'll be used for the main and games portals, but with this config we might add static pages (promotions, etc.) to every website without harm.

-As a reminder, the routes of this bundle are so dynamic that they **must** be used as a fallback **after** all routes.

-As explained in the bundle's documentation, `/page/children/subchildren` tree-like routes can be used automatically with the controller, so to avoid any conflict, all other routes must be declared **before** Orbitale's CMS ones.

-### Homes

-As any portal will be handled by the CMS, you can create pages that will be used as homepages (if you trigger the `home` checkbox in the backend).

-You may encounter a `No homepage has been configured.
-Please check your existing pages or create a homepage in your application.` error, one day.

-It's verbose enough to explain you that no homepage is configured.

-You should then go to the backend and create a page, associate it (or not) to the so-requested subdomain (the portal, or any other configured domain) and publish the page.
-You should now see your homepage!